-If you have already looked into sourcing products from overseas, you are probably familiar with the site Alibaba.
+If you have already looked into sourcing products to sell online from overseas, you are probably familiar with the site Alibaba.
 This platform aims to connect Chinese manufacturers with international buyers.
 However, over the years this directory has started to include other locations, and now serves the majority of the Asia region.
 While many more factories are opening every day, and more are continuously being added to Alibaba’s directory, there is still a way to go.

 Other ways to get connected to suppliers is through trade shows and traditional networking.
 This option gives you a better idea of whether or not the supplier will suit your needs as you can meet a representative and get reassurance about any concerns raised.
 However, this may not be an ideal way and is not feasible for everyone.